colinpaulish/cp_hugo_nz30/content/blog/loss_and_damage.md

 ## The Analysis

 #### Goals
-Put simply, this is a first attempt to put some rigor and systems around funding.
+Put simply, **this is a first attempt to put some rigor and systems around funding**.
 This serves a starting point – for the inputs, data sources, designations, formulas, etc. As with my other posts, I have simplified the “equation” while trying to keep the nature of the agreement and the moral side intact.
 Countries that have contributed and are more financially secure should pay more.
 Countries that are bearing more of the costs should receive more.

 As mentioned above, I have also developed an R Shiny tool to play around with some of the inputs that you can find here.

 #### Who is paying vs who is receiving?
-A common theme, it is not clear who will be funding vs paying.
+A common theme, **it is not clear who will be funding vs paying**.
 The deal says the fund will assist, “developing countries that are particularly vulnerable to the adverse effects of climate change.”
 Defining the funders was impressively even more vague mentioning developed countries and “other private and public sources.”

 The World Economic Situation Prospects (WESP) categorizes countries into three broad categories: developed economies, economies in transition, and developing economies (source).
 The UN categorizes the Least Developed Countries, of which there are currently 46 (source).
 Plenty of other categorizations could similarly be used - such as an economies per capita gross national income (GNI).
 Put simply there is no “right” way to completely fairly categorize who should fund and who should receive.